First Time Campers

 - Have them create a list of any questions that will help them understand their experience and feel free to contact us with that list.

-- We also have two summer camp previews where you can take a tour, meet our staff, and even try out some activities.
+- We also have a summer camp preview where you can take a tour, meet our staff, and even try out some activities.

 - Explaining sleeping and shower arrangements